seekerluke/pygame-ios/README.md

 ## Usage

-To use this package, you need macOS and a copy of Xcode.
+To use this package, you need macOS, and you need Xcode and Python 3 installed.

-Assuming you have Python 3, run this to install the package:
+Run this to install the package:

 ```bash
 pip install pygame-ios